thoughtspot/thoughtspot.github.io/_admin/worksheets/progressive-joins.md

 -   If you choose **Apply all joins**, all possible joins are applied, regardless of which tables are included in the search.

 When using **Apply joins progressively**, the number of rows in a search using the worksheet depends on which tables are part of the search.
-The worksheet acts like a materialized view.
-This means that it contains the results of a defined query in the form of a table.
+The worksheet contains the results of a defined query in the form of a table.
 So if a particular dimension table is left out of the search, its joins are not applied.